Data Processing Addendum (EMEA/UK)

 9.1.7 SCCs Clause 8.9: Customer agrees that Contentstack’s obligations under this clause shall be fully satisfied pursuant to paragraph 6.2 of this DPA.

 9.1.8 SCCs Clause 9: Option 2 applies with respect to Clause 9(a) and the Customer agrees that Contentstack’s obligations under this clause shall be fully satisfied pursuant to paragraph 5 of this DPA.
-Contentstack shall, at the request of Customer pursuant to clause 9(c) of the SCCs, make a copy of the applicable standard contractual clauses with its Sub-processor available to Customer with any necessary redactions to protect business secrets, personal data, or other confidential information.
+Contentstack shall, at the request of Customer pursuant to clause 9(c) of the SCCs, make a copy of the applicable standard contractual clauses with its Sub-processor available to Customer with any necessary redactions to protect business secrets, Customer Personal Data or other confidential information.
 In accordance with clause 9(d) of the SCCs, Contentstack shall notify the Customer of any failure by a Sub-processor to fulfill its obligations under such standard contractual clauses where such failure leads to Contentstack being in material breach of the SCCs.

 9.1.9 SCCs Clause 11(a): The optional paragraph shall not apply.